abu-tech/face-recognition-attendance/README.md

 3.Clone the repository.
 4.Install the dependencies using requirements.txt after cloning the repository.

-Open the cloned repository with the terminal then run the below command for step4
+Open the cloned repository with the terminal then run the below command for step4.

 ```bash
 pip install -r requirements.txt
 ```

+After doing all the steps above run attendance.py in any IDE or terminal....

 ## Tech Stack and libraries Used